-7 years' experience at Stafford Hall from the beginning of the service being opened.
-Promoted internally from Residential Support Worker (RSW), to Senior RSW then to Acting Deputy Head of Care in May 2020.
-In the absence of Jodie Sanderson who was on Maternity leave, was promoted to acting Head of Care in her absence from January 2022 and became the permanent Head of Care in June 2022.
+9 years' experience within young foundations.
+Starting at Stafford Hall from the beginning of the service being opened.
+Promoted internally from Residential Support Worker (RSW), to Senior RSW, then to Lead Senior then on to Deputy manager, becoming Homes manager in 2020.
+Achieving Children and Young Peoples national award for Childrens home manager of the year in 2022.